 Leadership communications consists of messages related to company culture and core values.
 These messages are of a significant importance to the key stakeholders such as employees, customers, strategic partners, shareholders and media.

-Communications coming from leaders are so important because they have a direct impact on the company's vision, mission and transformations.
+Communication coming from leaders is essential because it has a direct impact on the company's vision, mission and ability to embrace change.

 The most important goal of messages coming from leaders is to build trust in the workplace and keep employees engaged.